symbol/symbol-docs/source/guides/migration/migrating-from-nis1-to-catapult.rst

 In order to facilitate the transfer of mosaics, a mosaic owner should register a namespace and alias the mosaic with that namespace.
 End-users can **send transactions using the alias** to refer to the mosaic.

-* Guide: :ref:`Sending a transfer transaction with an aliased mosaic <sending-a-transfer-transaction-with-an-aliased-mosaic>`
+* Guide: :ref:`Sending a TransferTransaction with an aliased mosaic <sending-a-transfer-transaction-with-an-aliased-mosaic>`
-* Guide: :ref:`Sending a transfer transaction to an aliased address <sending-a-transfer-transaction-to-an-aliased-address>`
+* Guide: :ref:`Sending a TransferTransaction to an aliased address <sending-a-transfer-transaction-to-an-aliased-address>`

 When a transaction includes an alias, a so-called **resolution** reflects the resolved value of that alias in the block.
 To get the real identifier behind an aliased address or mosaic, the client application needs to fetch the related :doc:`resolution receipt <../../concepts/receipt>` linked to the block where the transaction gets included.